MSTADreamTeam/MSTA/README.md

 The data will be recovered from BBG or other source for the first daily dataset.
 Then we can use IG HTTP protocols to build dataset live and trade live.

-Here is the type of data we could include, in order or estimated importance:
+Here is the type of data we could include, in order of estimated importance:
 * Price data (Close for daily, and Bid/Ask for Intraday)
 * Traded Volume
-* News (please see the part about news analysis for more details)
+* News Data (please see the part about news analysis for more details)
 * Global Economic Data (CPI, GDP Growth, Interest Rates, ...)
-* Single Stock Data
+* Single Stock Data (see paper)
 * For other ideas, check the papers

-Note that on the main reference and the second paper they transform an inomogeneous timestamp price dataset into a more simple time series containing only trend information.
+Note that on the main reference and the second paper they transform an inomogeneous timestamp price dataset into a more simple time series containing only trend information, this approach could be very interesting but we would first need to check if this can be done IS consistently.

 ## Description of the strategy

 Multi algo approach where a core algorithm uses a set of predictions given by a selection of predictive models to give a global answer.
-As of now the prediction model will be restricted to a classification equivalent to predicting Up/Down/Null, allowing the use of classification algos and simplifying the use of technical analysis.

 Global hyperparameters:
 *	n: numbers of total obs
 *	h: time between two obs, crucial:
     * we will begin with one day and then test with intraday data
-*	X: main dataset, stored once and then called by ref, by default just historical price data with lags
+*	X: main dataset, stored once and then called by ref, see Data part
 *	Y: price data, do we transform it?
-*	Do we choose a binary prediction approach (up/down), or three classes (up/down/null) or a regression?
+*	Prediction type:
+   * A binary output: Up/Dowm
+   * A three clqss output: Up/Down/Neutral given a symetric threshold
+   * A regression output

 ## Core algorithm